 - Online File and Pay - file Form D-410 and your associated tax payment using the NCDOR website (no access to federal filing and paying).

-If you are unable to file and pay your North Carolina application for extension electronically or want to use a paper form, visit www.dornc.com/forms/ to access instructions and download the paper form; pick up the paper form at one of our Service Centers; call the Department at 1-877-252-3052 and request that the form be mailed to you; or go to our Order Forms page.
+If you are unable to file your North Carolina application for extension and pay your tax electronically or want to use a paper form, visit www.dornc.com/forms/ to access instructions and download the paper form; pick up the paper form at one of our Service Centers; call the Department at 1-877-252-3052 and request that the form be mailed to you; or go to our Order Forms page.
 Mail the completed paper form and your payment to the North Carolina Department of Revenue, P.O.
 Box 25000, Raleigh, N.C.
 27640-0635.

 - Taxpayer Self-Help